 After a fire in 1974, the bridge was abandoned and sat for decades as an orphaned relic.
-This brand new park was made possible due to the unwavering commitment of the community, who, through a non-profit organization called Walkway Over the Hudson, forged a public private partnership involving the State of New York, the federal government, neighboring municipalities, private corporations and other not for profit groups.
-The amazing result of this wonderful partnership is a brand new state park, now open for all to enjoy.
+The park was made possible due to the unwavering commitment of the community, who, through a non-profit organization called Walkway Over the Hudson, forged a public-private partnership involving the State of New York, the federal government, neighboring municipalities, private corporations and other not for profit groups.
+The amazing result of this partnership is Walkway Over the Hudson State Historic Park, one of the Hudson Valley's top attractions.

 East side of the River (Dutchess County) 61 Parker Avenue Poughkeepsie, NY 12601

 By train: Walkway Over the Hudson State Historic Park is located just 4 blocks north of the Metro North and Amtrak station in Poughkeepsie.
 If the elevator is open, exit the station via the Water Street exit and walk north for five minutes to Upper Landing Park, on the left.
 Otherwise, take a 15-minute walk to Washington Street to climb the staircase up to the bridge.

 By car: take Route 9 to Route 9G north (Marist Drive).
 Bear right onto Washington Street.
 Proceed on Washington Street for 0.5 miles.
 Turn left on Route 9G/Parker Avenue.
 Walkway's parking lot is on the left side.

 West side of the River (Ulster County) 87 Haviland Rd.
 Highland, NY 12528